All Episodes

 Is that the first time you noticed he was shot?

-I noticed he was shot as I was I think I heard his voice scream, I've been shot, or I'm hit, or something to that effect, or someone else might have said Steve Scalise has been hit, but within the first three or four or five shots, I was cognizant of been him being hit, and I was running around to try to get behind the batting cage.
+I noticed he was shot as I was, I think I heard his voice scream, I've been shot, or I'm hit, or something to that effect, or someone else might have said, Steve Scalise has been hit, but within the first three or four or five shots, I was cognizant of him being hit, and I was running around to try to get behind the batting cage.

-I could see him uh on the ground uh on the uh dirt in the second base infield part of the uh the infield where a second baseman would play, and you could see him uh trying to drag himself with his arms uh towards right field.
+I could see him on the ground on the dirt in the second base infield part of the infield where a second baseman would play.

-He could not walk, he could not get up, he couldn't even call, but he was slowly dragging himself about a foot at a time uh towards the right field grass.
+But he was slowly dragging himself about a foot at a time towards the right field grass.

 Someone shouts, shoot her down, shoot her down.